‘The Electrical Life of Louis Wain’ Review: Benedict Cumberbatch Is the Cat’s Whiskers

 While the film’s fabric is amusingly embroidered with cats of all kinds, writer-director Will Sharpe’s strange and unexpectedly affecting portrait doesn’t seem terribly interested in the feline side of Wain’s life story.
 Rather, Sharpe (a Cambridge grad, former head of the school’s Footlights Revue and creator of Channel 4’s “Flowers” series) approaches the artist from more of a human-interest angle, presenting the man who gave England so much corny, kitschy, kitty pleasure as a tragic and half-forgotten figure.

 This peculiar British comedy features an adorably awkward Benedict Cumberbatch in the title role — as appealing as an early-career Hugh Grant — and counts among its amusing ensemble not one but two of the actors who’ve played Queen Elizabeth in “The Crown.”
 The result plays a lot like Tim Burton’s “Big Eyes” as quirky style-phile Wes Anderson might have directed it, minus the whole business of a deadbeat partner poaching credit for the work in question.
-Whether one considers said work to be worthy of a feature-length movie is almost entirely beside the point, since Sharpe and co-writer Simon Stephenson (who also worked on Pixar’s recent “Luca”) have unearthed so much else that’s engaging about Wain’s story.
+Whether one considers said work to be worthy of a feature-length movie is almost entirely beside the point, since screenwriter Simon Stephenson (who shares credit with Sharpe) has unearthed so much else that’s engaging about Wain’s story.

 Louis, whose name rhymes with “chewy” and “ratatouille,” was born a gentleman in London but, through a lifetime of questionable decision, wound up destitute and neglected — but still drawing cats (by then, trippy, taffy-colored ones with spiky fur and electrified expressions).
 Setting the tongue-in-cheek tone for what follows, Olivia Colman’s narration characterizes Victorian England by “its bizarre social prejudices and the fact that everything stank of shit.”
 Sharpe delivers a world erupting with detail, combining busy wallpaper and brightly colored rooms with characters whose every sartorial choice competes for our attention, all crowded into the boxy confines of a 4:3 frame.